USMD Hospital at Arlington receives Excellence in Prostate Cancer Surgery recognition

 Superior HealthPlan

-CHIP RSA, Foster Care, Medicaid STAR, Medicaid STAR+PLUS, Medicare Advantage HMO; MMP
+CHIP RSA, Foster Care, STAR, and STAR+PLUS; Medicare Advantage HMO; MMP

 USA Managed Care